MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 [!INCLUDE [pre-release-label](../includes/pre-release-label.md)]

-A message exchange between user and bot can contain media attachments, such as images, video, audio, and files.
-The Bot Builder SDK includes a new `Microsoft.Bot.Builder.MessageFactory` class, designed to ease the task of sending rich messages to the user.
+Messages exchanged between user and bot can contain media attachments, such as images, video, audio, and files.
+The Bot Builder SDK supports the task of sending rich messages to the user.
+To determine the type of rich messages a channel (Facebook, Skype, Slack, etc.) supports, consult the channel's documentation for information about limitations.
+Refer to [design user experience](../bot-service-design-user-experience.md) for a list of available cards.

 ## Send attachments